Observation wheel on Worthing seafront

 When will it be open to the public?

-The attraction opened for customers on Tuesday 24th June 2024 following the completion of all the necessary safety checks.
+The attraction is due to open to customers by Monday 7th April 2025 following the completion of all the necessary safety checks.

 Back to top